mohsenasadi501/DataStructureAlgorithm/README.md

 - **Depth First**

-  In this method we have three diffrent ways
+  In this method, we have three different ways

   1. **Pre-order** (Root - Left - Right)